BOWLING HARBOUR : CANAL BASIN, Forth and Clyde Canal.

 This end of the canal is entwined with the old railway viaduct arches with its SWING BRIDGE above (described separately).
 As you approach down the ramped road you will first see the upper section of canal.
 From there you can pass down under the viaduct arches to the lower basin.

 Some of the arches have been infilled as shops and other facilities.
+Those at the upper level include a cycle shop and a cafe.

 The foot and cycle way leads across a drawbridge, this type otherwise known as a bascule bridge.
 It is made of timber and iron and operated by an iron wheel and cog mechanism.
 This and one in Old Kilpatrick are the last to remain along the Forth and Clyde Canal.
 Both are listed B.